(and also not on particular Jewish holidays)

 Hope this post was useful to you and that you’ll have a great Shabbat or holiday in Israel!

 Did you find my post useful or interesting?
-Show me with a like, a share or a comment.
-I’ll be more than happy!
+Like, a share or a comment.
+I’ll really appreciate it!

 You are also invited to like my Facebook Page and keep updated – Backpack Israel.